underdogg-forks/cleanninja/docs/invoice_design.rst

 - **Primary Color**: Select the desired primary color of the invoice design.
 - **Secondary Color**: Select the desired secondary color of the invoice design.

 ..
 TIP: The invoice design templates are based on a two-tone color scheme.
-Make sure to select primary and secondary colors that are complementary and reflect your design taste and your company's design theme.
+Make sure to select primary and secondary colors that are complementary and reflect your design taste and your plan's design theme.

 Invoice Labels
 """"""""""""""